amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 21 -*

-We can access the glyphs from within our application once it has been loaded by the main entry file
+*Snippet 21 - We load fonts with the FontLoader passing the filepath to the source parameter, we give it an id so we can access in any child qml file*

-Now use as the glyph for the CustToolButton
+Now use the glyph font in the CustToolButton by the name of the loaded font as the font.family of the Text that will want to turn into an icon.

 > components/CustToolButton.qml